AnywhereSoftware/B4X_Forum_Resources/B4R/Code snippets/[module] rHttpUtils2 - Http Client v.1.25 with chunked POST for big-data/readme.md

     Type JobResult (JobName() As Byte, ErrorMessage() As Byte, Success As Boolean, Response() As Byte, Status As Int)
     Private ResponseTimer As Timer
     Public ResponseTimeout As UInt = 8000
+    Public WorkingFlag As Boolean
+    Public HttpErrorsCounter As ULong

     Dim raf As RandomAccessFile

     'For chunks
     Private isChunked As Boolean
-    Public chunkLength As Int = 7    'needed to save, edit for your need
+    Public chunkLength As Int = 512    'needed to save, edit for your need
-    Public chunkBuffer(chunkLength) As Byte
+    Public chunkBuffer(512) As Byte
 End Sub

 Public Sub Initialize(JobName As String)
+    WorkingFlag = True    'start working
     bc.ArrayCopy(JobName, mJobname)
     headersIndex = 0
     headersLen = 0